Course code VET315

 Part 1 - OSCE (objective structured clinical examination)

-The OSCE consists of 10 stations, with 6 minutes per station.
-There are 5 stations one day and 5 stations the next, with a mixture of small animal and equine assignments (including relevant clinical disciplines such as anaesthesia and radiology) on both days.
+The OSCE examination is carried out over 2 days and consists of 10 stations, with 6 minutes per station.
+The student cohort is divided into 2 and each group is randomly assigned to an examination day.
+The examination comprises a mixture of small animal and equine tasks (including relevant clinical disciplines such as anaesthesia and radiology).
 The exam is assessed as a whole with an overall pass-fail.

-Student versions of relevant exam assignments are available on Canvas.
+Student versions of relevant exam tasks are available on Canvas, including a description of the steps and critical points involved.
 The tasks consist of a written history/ instructions for a related task to be performed/solved.
-In addition, it is stated which steps are to be carried out and what the critical points are.
-The student can practice this in advance.
+Most tasks also have an accompanying demonstration video on Canvas.
+The student can practice these tasks in advance.

 7 out of 10 stations must be passed for the student to pass the OSKE exam.
 At each station, there is an observer who assesses how the student performs the individual procedures, and this is recorded on a form.
 Based on these results, a calculation is made for each station using the q-percom program.
 In order to pass the exam, the student must also pass any critical procedures at the individual stations.